danisharbisoft/Flask-Application/README.md

           update.html:
                     Decides how the page for updating an entry will look

-4.App.py:
-        This contains the main code for the app including the model and different routes.

-  The application uses SQLAlchemy as an ORM library to use SQLite databases using python models.

   SETUP Instructions:
   -Clone the repository to your system
   -Create and activate a virtual environment